Industry-leading next-day delivery More Info

 (a) in the case of damage or defect or shortage of delivery, details are endorsed by the buyer on the carrier’s delivery note or receipt and notice in writing giving full particulars of the damage or defect or shortage is received by the seller and the carrier within three working days after receipt of the goods at the delivery address.

-(b) in the case of goods lost in transit, notice in writing of the non-delivery is received by the seller and by the carrier within five working days after the date of the advice note or invoice (as the case may be) issued by the seller.
+(b) in the case of goods lost in transit, notice in writing, or by email to firstname.lastname@example.org, of the non-delivery is received by the seller and by the carrier within three working days after the date of the advice note or invoice (as the case may be) issued by the seller.

 7.3 If shortage of delivery does take place the buyer undertakes not to reject the goods but to accept the goods delivered as part performance of the contract.